新加坡华语资料库

 RELATED INFORMATION

-• In addition to a condolence gift, other gifts such as wreaths, flower baskets, condolence banners and scrolls may also be given to the grieving family.
+In addition to condolence gifts in the form of cash, other gifts such as wreaths, flower baskets, condolence banners and scrolls may also be given to the grieving family.

 参考资料